voostindie/vincents-productivity-suite-for-alfred/README.md

 Again, this is the exact same configuration as the one mentioned earlier.
 From this full example, you probably get the gist.
 Below there's detailed information on every separate plugin.

 To define an additional area, just add one at the same level as 'work'.
 Name it however you like.
 To disable a certain feature for an area, remove its reference completely.
-E.g. if you remove the `iawriter` section, creating notes is not possible in that area.
+E.g. if you remove the `obsidian` section, creating notes is not possible in that area.
 Alternatively you can select a different plugin that supports the same entities, to have the same shortcuts magically use a different application when you switch focus!

 ### Areas